Hatty Hughes UKCP Reg.

-Talking about things in a confidential setting, without judgements or expectations that you should be any particular way, can help to relieve difficult, confusing and painful feelings.
+Talking about things in a confidential setting, and finding expression, without judgements or expectations that you should be any particular way, can help to relieve difficult, confusing and painful feelings.
 The awareness gained can help you to make creative choices and move on with your life.

 The therapeutic relationship that the client and therapist engage in can provide a secure base from which difficulty of all sorts can be explored and understood.
 Difficulty may include, for instance:

 - work stress